RMWare/The-Death-Note/README.md

 When a name is inserted, the script says that the name has been "entered" into the book.

 The image of Ryuk then pops up.
-(Room for Improvement)
+(Plenty of room for upgrades)